 Some companies may choose to pay dividends in the form of additional shares instead of cash – this is known as a stock dividend.

-Now, you don’t have to invest directly in a company to receive dividends.
+You don’t have to invest directly in a company to receive dividends.
 If you invest in stocks through a stock mutual fund or stock ETF, these investments can also pay dividends.

 Good to know: While dividends can be a nice source of income, they’re not guaranteed.
 The decision to distribute dividends is usually up to a company’s board of directors.
 The board can decide, for example, when and how much dividends will be paid to its stockholders.

 Certain investments can generate more than one type of investment income.
 For example, stocks may generate dividends and capital gains.
-Nice!

 Long-term gains (investments held for more than a year) are usually taxed at a lower rate than short-term gains (investments held for one year or less).
+See IRS Topic #409 for more details.

 Good to know: Figuring out the potential taxes you may owe on your investment income can get complicated.
 It’s a good idea to consult a tax professional if you have any questions or concerns about your specific tax situation.